defiant-labs/hwaddr-rand/README.md

     sudo modprobe hwaddr_rand

-or include `hwaddr_rand` inside one of the `modprobe.d`'s .conf files to load on boot.
+or include `hwaddr_rand.conf` inside one of the `modprobe.d`'s .conf files to load on boot.

+UNINSTALL
+---

+    sudo make uninstall clean

 ACHTUNG
 ---